Develop Leadership Skills

 Mastering the Transition from Technical Expert to Manager

-Courses from The Center for Professional And Executive Development through the UW-Madison School of Business are also available to fill requirements for the Technical Leadership Certificate.
-See available courses below and click for next scheduled date.
+Courses from The Center for Professional And Executive Development through the UW-Madison School of Business will no longer be qualifying courses towards the Technical Leadership Certificate effective January 1, 2025.

 Technical Leadership Certificate course topics were developed with your success in mind, by consulting with hundreds of engineers from leading companies.
 Develop leadership skills in such areas as managing technical teams, coaching, and project management.
 In addition, you’ll learn technical management topics, including capital budgeting and business process improvement.
 The mix of courses and topics—taught by UW faculty and industry experts—are constantly updated and improved to meet the needs of our global partners.